RefatMustaque/RefatMustaque/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Roboto&size=24&duration=3000&pause=500&color=1D9BF0&center=true&vCenter=true&width=600&lines=Experienced+Software+Engineer;Specializing+in+ASP.NET+Core+and+Scalable+Systems;Open+to+Collaborating+on+Challenging+Projects" alt="Typing Animation">
 </p>

 Hi there!
-I'm **Refat**, a Software Engineer with **6+ years** of experience in building scalable, efficient, and user-friendly software solutions.
-Coding started as a passion for me and has evolved into a career where I strive to stay sharp and adaptable in a competitive industry.
+I'm **Refat**, a Software Engineer passionate about building scalable, efficient, and user-friendly software solutions.
+Coding started as a personal interest and has evolved into a career where I strive to stay sharp and adaptable in a competitive industry.

 ---